SarahLSchool/react-workshop-starter/README.md

 ```

 2. Install packages
-- After the repo finishes cloning, navigate into the repo's directory (`cd react-workshop-finished`) and proceed to with the following commands to install the necessary dependencies needed to run the project:
+- After the repo finishes cloning, navigate into the repo's directory (`cd react-workshop-starter`) and proceed to with the following commands to install the necessary dependencies needed to run the project:
 ```
 npm install # if you have npm
 yarn install # if you have yarn